Skip to content

 Shots

-The shots section in the markings response contains an object for each official field goal attempt in a game.
+The shots section in the markings response contains an object for each shot attempt in a game: either a field goal attempt or a shooting foul where the shot was not made.

 Overview